fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is a language of the future
+Programming is like building a bridge
-A way to code and make things come alive
-To create something with a few simple lines
+It's a way to cross the divide
-That can be used to help mankind thrive
+It can be complex and hard to understand

-It’s a creative outlet to explore and discover
-A language full of complexity and fun
+But with patience a masterpiece can be designed

+It's a language that speaks in ones and zeroes
+A way to create something from nothing
-Where you can make a computer do your bidding
+It can be a challenge and a test of your skill
+But in the end, it's a great feeling

+Programming is like a puzzle
-And watch it come to life in the sun
+You have to put the pieces in the right place

-You can build websites, apps and more
-And learn from others in the community
-Take part in hackathons and join the fray
-To create something really unique
+It might take some time but it pays off
+When you see the whole picture in space

-Programming is a language of the future
+Programming is like a game
-A powerful tool for us all to use
+It can be hard but it's also fun
+If you get stuck, just take a break
+And come back when you're done

+Programming can be a great tool
+For creating some amazing things
-It’s a way to make the impossible possible
+It's a way to use your imagination
-And to build a better world for us to choose.
+And show the world what it brings